NICMx/Jool/en/session-synchronization.md

 ![Figure - joold](../images/network/joold.svg)

-Why is the daemon necessary? because kernel modules cannot open IP sockets; at least not in a reliable and scalable manner.
+Why are the daemons necessary? because kernel modules cannot open IP sockets; at least not in a reliable and scalable manner.

-Synchronizing sessions is _all_ the daemon does; the traffic redirection part is delegated to other protocols (TODO I don't think this redirection thing is explained too well above).
+Synchronizing sessions is _all_ the daemons do; the traffic redirection part is delegated to other protocols.
 [Keepalived](http://www.keepalived.org/) is the implementation that takes care of this in the sample configuration below, but any other load balancer should also get the job done.

 In this proposed/inauguratory implementation, SS traffic is distributed through an IPv4 or IPv6 unencrypted TCP connection.
 You might want to cast votes on the issue tracker or propose code if you favor some other solution.